 Where Our Parts Come From

+Other products in our catalog are manufactured overseas through factories our team has vetted.
+The reality of the modern automotive aftermarket is that fiberglass body kits, polyurethane components, and many ABS plastic parts are produced more cost-effectively in Asia — and when done correctly, the quality is indistinguishable from domestic production.
 What matters isn’t the country of origin — it’s the quality control process.
-Every shipment that arrives at our warehouses goes through inspection.
-We reject containers that don’t meet spec.
+Every shipment that arrives at our facility goes through inspection.
+We reject batches that don’t meet spec.
 We’ve terminated relationships with manufacturers who couldn’t maintain consistency.
 This isn’t something a dropshipper does.
 This is what a real company with physical infrastructure can do.

-Our Order Volume and Customer Base
+Our Scale and Customer Base

 Why the Reputation Questions Exist